-Covington Water District staff strives to protect public health through extensive water quality testing.
-CWD's Water Treatment staff collects a total of 50 water samples per month, 12-13 samples are collected each week covering the entire water distribution system looking for coliform bacteria.
-If there is a presence of coliform bacteria in drinking water, this indicates that disease-causing organisms (pathogens) could be in the water system.
+Covington Water District strives to protect public health through extensive water quality testing.
+CWD's Water Treatment operator collects a total of 60 water samples per month.
+15 samples are collected each week covering the entire water distribution system looking for coliform bacteria.
+If there is a presence of coliform bacteria in drinking water, this indicates that disease-causing organisms (pathogens) could be in the system.
 Samples are submitted to a certified laboratory for analysis and those results are submitted to the Washington State Department of Health Office of Drinking Water.

-If you have any questions or concerns regarding the information contained in this report, please contact Glenn Stockman, Water Quality Lead at 253-867-0944 or glenn.stockman@covingtonwater.com.
+If you have any questions or concerns regarding the information contained in this report, please contact Glenn Stockman, Water Quality Lead at 253-867-0944 or [glenn.stockman@covingtonwater.com](mailto:glenn.stockman@covingtonwater.com).